hbc/NGS_Data_Analysis_Course/sessionIII/lessons/07_functional_analysis.md

 Learning Objectives:
 -------------------

-*  understanding how functions are attributed to genes using Gene Ontology terms
+*  determine how functions are attributed to genes using Gene Ontology terms
-*  understanding theory of how functional enrichment tools yeild statistically enriched functions or interactions
+*  understand the theory of how functional enrichment tools yield statistically enriched functions or interactions
+*  explore functional analysis tools
+*  be able to discuss functional class scoring and co-expresssion clustering

 # Functional analysis using gene lists